Sam Billings: Kent career

 After spending the winter playing one-day international cricket with England and featuring in both the Pakistan Super League (PSL) and Indian Premier League (IPL) T20 competitions, Billings returned to Kent at the end of May having missed six County Championship matches as well as the start of both one-day competitions.
 During the 2016 season he became only the second Kent wicket-keeper to take seven catches in an innings and the tenth to claim nine dismissals in a first-class match, both one short of equalling the record for the county, and made his highest score in first-class cricket.

 Billings spent the following winter playing for England in Bangladesh, Sydney Sixers in the Big Bash League and for England again in India and the West Indies as well as once again playing in the PSL and IPL.
 England duty again kept him away from Kent for parts of the 2017 season and he played in only six of the county's County Championship matches during the season, although he was ever present during the T20 Blast.
-He averaged 43.66 in the Championship games he played and captained the side in a tour match against the West Indies in August.
+He averaged 43.66 in the Championship games he played and captained the team in a tour match against the West Indies in August.
 At the end of the season he signed a new contract with Kent and was appointed officially as the team's vice-captain.

 Following Sam Northeast's removal as Kent captain in early 2018 Billings was appointed to the post as his replacement, despite some disquiet about his participation in the 2018 Indian Premier League.
 This meant that he missed the first part of the County Championship and One Day Cup seasons.
 The team was captained by Joe Denly in Billings' absence.
 Later in the season Billings once again signed a contract extension.